mailaganivenu/ship-maintenance-dashboard/README.md

 npm run build
 ```

-Deployment can be done easily on platforms like Vercel, Netlify, or GitHub Pages.
+Deployment is done using Vercel for seamless frontend hosting.

 Feel free to enhance the project by connecting to a backend API for real data persistence and authentication.